-Laura Prepon Is Pregnant!
+Laura Prepon Is Reportedly Pregnant!
 ‘Orange Is The New Black’ Star Expecting First Child With Fiance Ben Foster

-Laura Prepon of That 70’s Show and Orange is the New Black fame is reportedly pregnant.
-The 36-year-old actress and producer flaunted a low-key baby bump when she and fiance, 36-year-old Ben Foster, hit the town in Park City, Utah last weekend.
+Laura Prepon of That ’70s Show and Orange is the New Black fame is reportedly pregnant.
+The 36-year-old actress and producer flaunted a low-key baby bump when she and fiance, 36-year-old Ben Foster, hit the town in Park City, Utah, last weekend.
 Prepon and her fiance were visiting Park City as part of the Sundance Film Festival and to attend the Creative Coalition’s annual Spotlight Awards on Sunday night.

 Bumping along: Laura Prepon debuted her growing baby bump as she left the Sundance Film Festiva… https://t.co/N3zDK0AD5z @DailyMailCeleb